Los Angeles DMV Hearing Attorneys

 Issues Addressed at the DMV Hearing

-Listed below are potential points of argument at the DMV hearing:
+Listed below are potential points of argument at the APS hearing:

 - Did the arresting officer actually witness you driving the vehicle?
 The DMV must establish that you were driving the vehicle within three hours before the chemical test, which takes place after an arrest.
 If the DMV cannot factually establish that you were driving the vehicle within this time frame, then you may be able to get your suspension withdrawn.